Making an Effective Resume

 The first task, we all should undergo is to know our skills- technical or non-technical and get convinced of your own self.
 Seriously, sit and think what are the skills and personality traits that you actually have that you have demonstrated in some situation or in some job, etc.

 Take them down honestly, and then think of the potential skills and abilities that you can polish with the passage of time.
 Then take them down too.
-Now, compare your actual and potential skills and abilities with the skills and abilities required for the job you are preparing a resume for.
+Now, compare your actual and potential skills and abilities with the skills and abilities required for the job you are preparing an effective resume for.

 It will give you a convincing psychological edge and advantage over many of your competitors.
 But if you are deficient in one or more skill(s), try to make up the deficiency as soon as possible.